TeeBee20/U-ft-DJ-Khaled/README.md

 ## Day 1

-Start by building an **Emoji Search app** that renders a list of emojis and allows you to search and filter by name and keywords.
+1. Start by building an **Emoji Search app** that renders a list of emojis and allows you to search and filter by name and keywords.
 Use the [provided JSON file](https://github.com/northcoders/w08-tiny-react-apps/blob/master/emojiList.json) as your source of data.

 **Hint:** The key to the filter functionality lies on the `onChange` event handler for the input element.

+2. Build a **Random Quote Generator** app that displays a quote (you get to choose the topic!) and on the user's input changes to another randomly selected quote.
+You can extend this app by adding filters by topic or author of quotes.
+Spend some time styling your application to match your theme.

 ## Day 2